Your Rainy Day Wedding in St. Augustine Guide

 Bride's Rain Kit:

-- Clear umbrella (2 minimum - one for photos, one backup)
+- Clear umbrella (2 minimum - one for photos, one backup).

-- Towels for drying hair/makeup touch-ups
+- Towels for drying hair and makeup touch-ups.

-- Waterproof bag for dress transport
+- Waterproof bag for dress transport.

-- Comfortable backup shoes
+- Comfortable backup shoes.

-- Extra bobby pins and hairspray
+- Extra bobby pins and hairspray.

 Groom's Rain Kit:

-- Umbrella (clear or classic black)
+- Umbrella (clear or classic black).

-- Towel for quick dry-off
+- Towel for a quick dry-off.

-- Backup shirt (humidity affects everyone)
+- Backup shirt (humidity affects everyone).

-- Waterproof shoe spray (apply day before)
+- Waterproof shoe spray (apply the day before).

 For Guests

-- Inexpensive umbrellas at ceremony entrance
+- Inexpensive umbrellas at the ceremony entrance.

-- Small towels at indoor backup location
+- Small towels at the indoor backup location.

-- Program fans (humidity relief)
+- Program fans (humidity relief).

-- Clear signage directing to covered areas
+- Clear signage directing guests to covered areas.

 Vendor Coordination